-Potomac offers a variety of events, clubs, groups, professional development opportunities, and programs that support the goals of diversity and inclusion.
+Potomac offers a variety of events, groups, professional development opportunities, and programs that support the goals of diversity and inclusion.
 Some of these opportunities are listed below.

 Around the World